Transportation Energy and Climate Analysis

 The Transportation Energy and Climate Analysis project examines strategies -- both technology options and public policies -- for addressing greenhouse gas (GHG) emissions from the sector.
 Grounded in natural sciences and engineering, the research also draws on economics, other social sciences and the history of technology and policy.
 The goal is to inform business communities, policymakers and the public about cost-effective ways to mitigate mobile source CO₂ emissions globally, nationally and regionally.

-A distinctive feature of this project is analyzing the issue without presuming the development of petroleum alternatives.
+A distinctive feature of UMEI's in-house research on this topic is analyzing the issue without presuming the development of petroleum alternatives.
 Most approaches to transportation sector mitigation build on efforts to replace petroleum that have been underway since the 1970s.
 The belief is that rising oil prices and risks of supply disruptions would trigger a transition to alternative fuels that emit less CO₂ or even claim to be "carbon free."
 However, such a transition appears farther away than many hope.
 The world is not close to exhausting fossil resources that can, at commercially acceptable costs, be converted into liquid hydrocarbon fuels for transportation.
 It is important to examine renewable fuels, electricity and other alternative energy carriers, as this project does, but premising strategy on the pursuit of such alternatives may limit progress on the urgent task of mitigating transportation sector GHG emissions sooner rather than later.